dalguete/bashe/README.md

 How to use it
 =============

-The idea with is to use this as a helper, so you can define your custom script solution using operations, arguments adn options, short and long, no worries.
+The idea is to use this as a helper, so you can define your custom script solution using operations, arguments and options, short and long, no worries.

 There are two important parts: 1) main script and 2) per operation script.